 Froebel Gift #3

 Traditional oil painting was a stable form of aesthetic technology that artists used to depict the world around them until the introduction and embrace of photographic medium and processes in the mid-19th century.
-As a result of photography, some artists who remained devoted to painting, developed new techniques and explored subject matter that was indicative of contemporary technological interests such as industry, scientific theory, the machine, and the sequence of movement (i.e. Impressionism, Cubism, Futurism, and Viennese Kineticism).
-American painters such as Charles Sheeler, Joseph Stella, and Elsie Driggs, were incredibly enthusiastic about the technological advances during the early 20th century, and subsequently invented an aesthetic mode called Precisionism, which championed modern technology such as factories, bridges, and skyscrapers.
-Art in the 21st century includes digital video, interactive games, sound sculptures, artificial intelligence, and virtual reality.
+As a result of photography, some artists who remained devoted to painting, developed new techniques and explored subject matter that was indicative of contemporary technological interests such as industry, scientific theory, mechanics and the sequence of movement (i.e. Impressionism, Cubism, Futurism and Viennese Kineticism).
+American painters such as Charles Sheeler, Joseph Stella and Elsie Driggs, were incredibly enthusiastic about the technological advances during the early 20th century, and subsequently invented an aesthetic mode called Precisionism, which championed modern technology such as factories, bridges and skyscrapers.
+Art in the 21st century includes digital video, interactive games, sound sculptures, artificial intelligence and virtual reality.

-The utilization of technology via the artistic process has led to educational curricula that focuses on STEAM (Science, Technology, Engineering, Art, and Math) learning.
+The utilization of technology via the artistic process has led to educational curricula that focuses on STEAM (Science, Technology, Engineering, Art and Math) learning.
 STEAM signifies the importance of fluidly combining creative and collaborative endeavors, which stem from our desire to understand and interact with the world in a more meaningful and productive manner.
-Contemporary artists have been at the at the forefront of collaborative projects with scientists and engineers (see: E.A.T – STEAM & Experiential Explorations, Discoveries, and Insights), therefore it makes sense that STEAM learning is employed in educational settings because it combines rational thinking and scientific processes with inventive and mindful uses of technology.
-This combination can be beneficial in designing and implementing expressive, empathetic, and sustainable approaches to address major aesthetic, sociocultural, environmental, and economic issues (see:Activating Art and Education for Activism).
+Contemporary artists have been at the forefront of collaborative projects with scientists and engineers (see: E.A.T – STEAM & Experiential Explorations, Discoveries and Insights); therefore it makes sense that STEAM learning is employed in educational settings because it combines rational thinking and scientific processes with inventive and mindful uses of technology.
+This combination can be beneficial in designing and implementing expressive, empathetic and sustainable approaches to address major aesthetic, sociocultural, environmental and economic issues (see:Activating Art and Education for Activism).
 Some educators have even suggested the addition of R (reading and research) so that STEAM becomes STREAM.
 This addition is appropriate because literacy and research methods are essential in the arts as well as in science and technology.